joshdifabio/bouncing-balls/README.md

 Sometimes you might see a golf ball pass through another ball when at least one of the balls is travelling very fast.
 This is only likely to happen if you are on a low end device, and the frequency of the simulation is reduced to keep FPS high.
 (The sim frequency automatically changes based on CPU performance.)

+### Balls sometimes bouncing forever

+Due to my very simplistic physics model, balls will sometimes bounce forever.
+I know why this happens but it's hard to fix.
+I spent some trying to resolve it but the physics was too complex, so I gave up.
+Disappointing.

 ## The source code

 Everything of interest is within `src`.
 Contained within `src/model` is a model of the physics of bouncing balls based on what I could find on Wikipedia.
 Contained within `src/ui` is an implementation of a DOM-based UI.
 I.e. this contains what you see in the browser. `src/index.ts` creates and configures the simulation.